-In accordance with Article 28 of Regulation (EU) 2021/1059 a Joint Monitoring committee (JMC) will be set within three months after the approval of the Programme.
+In accordance with Art.28 of Regulation (EU) 2021/1059 a Joint Monitoring committee (JMC) will be set within 3 months after the approval of the Programme.
 The composition of the JMC will ensure a balanced representation of the relevant authorities, intermediate bodies and representatives of the programme partners and will also include representatives of bodies jointly set up in the whole programme area or covering a part thereof.
-The composition of the JMC will respect the principles of partnership and multi-level governance and will include public authorities (regional, local nd other); economic and social partners; representative of civil society, such as environmental partners, NGOs, and bodies responsible for promoting social inclusion, fundamental rights, rights of persons with disabilities, gender equality and non-discrimination; research organisations and universities and etc. It will be seek to ensure gender balance in the composition of JMC.
-The JMC shall also involve stakeholders from the regional consultations and members of the JWG.
+The composition of the JMC will respect the principles of partnership and multilevel governance and gender equality and will include public authorities (regional, local nd other); economic and social partners; representatives of civil society, such as environmental partners, NGOs, and bodies responsible for promoting social inclusion, fundamental rights, rights of persons with disabilities, gender equality and non-discrimination; research organisations and universities and etc. The JMC shall also involve stakeholders from the regional consultations and members of the JWG.
 The approach will ensure closing the loop and continuity in the process of projects identification, monitoring of the implementation and evaluation of the programme.
 The JMC will be duly informed about the activities of the Technical Assistance.

-The main competencies and responsibilities of the JMC will be set up in accordance with Article 30 of the Regulation (EU) 2021/1059.
+The main competencies and responsibilities of the JMC will be set up in accordance with Art.30 of the Regulation (EU) 2021/1059.

 The Programme will continue to promote transparency by publishing all important documents for consultation on the Programme's website.
 All interested parties are invited to send observations.
-An important role in the implementation of PO 5 belongs to the governing body of the Integrated Territorial Strategy of the CBC area, who is working closely with the JMC of the Programme in order to ensure the successful implementation of PO 5.
+An important role in the implementation of PO5 belongs to the governing body of the Territorial Strategy of the CBC area, who is working closely with the JMC of the Programme in order to ensure the successful implementation of PO5.

 At the local of the Programme, several actions will be implemented, always taking advantage of the experience of previous programming.
-However, new initiatives will also find their place with the aim of strengthening the link between the Programme and potential beneficiaries.
+New initiatives will also find their place with the aim of strengthening the link between the Programme and potential beneficiaries.
 Workshops, surveys, meetings and bilateral exchanges are the most common means for the identification of the said information and the feedback of opinions.
 In order to improve and consolidate the involvement of third-party partners in the implementation of the Programme, it is also proposed that "Consultation Days" could be organised once a year by the MA/JS.
-Thus reinforcing the decision making of the Joint Monitoring Committee through the provision of external "ad hoc" information and recommendations gathered from representatives of the civil society with experience/competencies/skills on specific thematic topics.
+Thus reinforcing the decision-making of the Joint Monitoring Committee through the provision of external "ad hoc" information and recommendations gathered from representatives of the civil society with experience/competencies/skills on specific thematic topics.